Shopify/maintenance_tasks/README.md

 ## Should I Use Maintenance Tasks?

-Maintenance Tasks have a limited, specific job UI.
+Maintenance tasks have a limited, specific job UI.
 While the engine can be used to provide a user interface for other data changes, such as data changes for support requests, we recommend you use regular application code for those use cases instead.
 These inevitably require more flexibility than this engine will be able to provide.

-If your task shouldn't run as an Active Job, it probably isn't a good match for Maintenance Tasks.
+If your task shouldn't run as an Active Job, it probably isn't a good match for this gem.
 If your task doesn't need to run in the background, consider a runner script instead.
 If your task doesn't need to be interruptible, consider a normal Active Job.

-Maintenance Tasks can be interrupted between iterations.
+Maintenance tasks can be interrupted between iterations.
 If your task [isn't collection-based](#tasks-that-dont-need-a-collection) (no CSV file or database table) or has very large batches, it will get limited benefit from throttling (pausing between iterations) or interrupting.
-This might be fine, or the added complexity of Maintenance Tasks over normal Active Jobs may not be worthwhile.
+This might be fine, or the added complexity of maintenance Tasks over normal Active Jobs may not be worthwhile.

-If your task updates your database schema instead of data, use a migration instead of a Maintenance Task.
+If your task updates your database schema instead of data, use a migration instead of a maintenance task.

-If your task happens regularly, consider Active Jobs with a scheduler or cron, [job-iteration jobs](https://github.com/shopify/job-iteration) and/or [custom rails_admin UIs][rails-admin-engines] instead of a Maintenance Task.
+If your task happens regularly, consider Active Jobs with a scheduler or cron, [job-iteration jobs](https://github.com/shopify/job-iteration) and/or [custom rails_admin UIs][rails-admin-engines] instead of the Maintenance Tasks gem.
-Maintenance Tasks should be ephemeral, to suit their intentionally limited UI.
+Maintenance tasks should be ephemeral, to suit their intentionally limited UI.

 To create seed data for a new application, use the provided Rails `db/seeds.rb` file instead.

-If your application can't handle a half-completed migration, Maintenance Tasks are probably the wrong tool.
-Remember that Maintenance Tasks are intentionally pausable and can be cancelled halfway.
+If your application can't handle a half-completed migration, maintenance tasks are probably the wrong tool.
+Remember that maintenance tasks are intentionally pausable and can be cancelled halfway.

 [rails-admin-engines]: https://www.ruby-toolbox.com/categories/rails_admin_interfaces